Should you get a prepaid card?

 How do prepaid cards work?

-Once you’ve received your prepaid card, you can add money to it and use it as you would a debit or credit card.
-You are in control of when and how you spend your money, for example:
+Once you’ve received your prepaid card, you can add money to it and use it as you would a debit or credit card, though you are not borrowing money.

 If you add €500 to your card, you can use it to shop online, at a restaurant, or to pay a utility bill at your own leisure.
 You can add more money to your card at any time, too.